 What does your child learn at school each day?
 Find information about our curriculum subjects here.
-For more information about our curriculum, please contact Mrs Jones or speak with your child's class teacher.
-Parent's can also ask questions about our curriculum via our active parent forum.
+For more information about our curriculum, please contact Mrs Reid or speak with your child's class teacher.

-From September 2014, schools within England have had a duty to promote British Values.
+From September 2014, schools within England have had a duty to promote British Values which we incorporate as an important aspect of our curriculum.
 The Department For Education (DFE), define them as:

 Children from Nursery until the end of KS1 have daily phonics lessons.
 At Mistley Norman, we introduce phonics in Nursery using approaches from Jolly Phonics before moving onto follow Letters and Sounds.

 Reading is the key to all other subject areas and therefore we place great emphasis on the importance of reading in our school.
 In Reception, Key Stage 1 and for some children in Key Stage 2, we use Bug Club books and online resources to develop skills in both reading and comprehension.

 In Key Stage 2, children predominately use Accelerated Reader books to secure their reading skills.
 This ensures that rather than becoming a 'free reader' children still have leveled books given to them set at an appropriate level of challenge for their ability.